MeshInspector/MeshLib/readme.md

     ```
     More details here: [vcpkg](https://github.com/microsoft/vcpkg).

 2. (Optional, but recommended) Install [AWS CLI v2](https://awscli.amazonaws.com/AWSCLIV2.msi).
+Once installed, reopen PowerShell or CMD.
 This will allow you to use the vcpkg binary cache from our aws s3, which will speed up the installation process and reduce the required disk space.

 3. Execute install.bat
     ```sh
     cd MeshLib/thirdparty